kleinerman/dobie/docs/front_end_specs.rst

-If a zone is selected, the passage combobox should show all the passages of this zone and one of them should be slected by the user.
+If a zone is selected, the door combobox should show all the doors of this zone and one of them should be slected by the user.
-To get from server the current list of passages of a zone, see `Getting passages from a zone`_ section.
+To get from server the current list of doors of a zone, see `Getting doors from a zone`_ section.

 The following REST method should be sent to the server.